abunur/FlickFinder/README.md

 ## Challenges

 The top challenge for me was finding the time to do the exercise.
 Four hours might not seem like a lot of time, but after I returned from travels I was only able to put in about half that, before a long break and then putting in the rest of the time.
 The next biggest challenge for me was trying to complete the requirements in the alloted time.
 Four hours isnt' a lot of time to complete all the requirements as listed.
 I tend to like to take my time, coding carefully and thinking about both UI and UX from the user perspective as well as efficiency and architecture from the development perspective.
+For example, I spent time refactoring the layout to accommodate for long movie titles while still placing the movie release date in the upper right corner of the tile.

 ## Learnings